bablukpik/website-layouts/README.md

 ## Description

 This is a collection of different types of website layouts using html and css.
-Here is the [documentation](https://github.com/bablukpik/website-layouts/blob/main/flex/FLEX.md#flexbox-layouts) for flex layouts and the [documentation](https://github.com/bablukpik/website-layouts/blob/main/grid/GRID.md#grid-layouts) is for grid layouts.
+Here is the [flex layouts](https://github.com/bablukpik/website-layouts/blob/main/flex/FLEX.md#flexbox-layouts) documentation and this is the [grid layouts](https://github.com/bablukpik/website-layouts/blob/main/grid/GRID.md#grid-layouts) documentation.

 ## Authors